Estimated Reading Time: 7 Minutes

 The Costa Rica property tax can be paid at the cashier in the municipal building or deposited in their Banco de Costa Rica account.
 If you have a bank account in the Banco de Costa Rica or any other Costa Rican bank, you can pay by SINPE online.

 If you don’t have a bank account in a Costa Rican bank, you might have a problem.
-However, some municipalities can receive your payment by international wire.
-If not, talk you your lawyer; some lawyers offer that service.
-Another option is to use KeepUp.
+However, some municipalities can receive your payment by international wire or credit card.
+If not, talk to your lawyer; some lawyers offer that service.
+A fantastic option is to use KeepUp.

 Declare the value of your property

 Please also pay attention to the obligation that every property owner has to declare the value of their property every 5 years at the Municipality by filling out the “Declaración de Bienes Inmuebles.”
 You can download the declaration from the municipal website.
 Look for your Municipality’s website on Google.
 Some municipalities won’t allow you to pay the Costa Rica property tax until you update the value of your property.

 If your property is in a condominium, you have a good reason to ask your condo administration to appraise the units for everyone.
 This way, you’re all reporting the same property value if the size of each condo is equal.

-If the Costa Rica property owner does not declare the property value every five years, the Municipality has the power to re-appraise the property for you.
-Then they can fine you for non-presentation of the declaration.
+If the property owner does not declare the property value every five years, the Municipality can re-appraise the property for you.
+They can fine you for non-presentation of the declaration.
 Usually, they just appraise it for you, but without having the details of your property.

-The appraisal expires in 5 years.
+The declaration expires every 5 years.
 After that, the owner can only modify the current value if: